YousufAKhan/aaa2vec/README.md

 A Python 3 notebook for the code is provided, along with a FASTA file containing all the positive traininge examples for proteins in the AAA+ superfamily.
 A file with a link to the uniprot database fasta file is also included (the file is not included due to space limitations.

+Please contact YousufAKhan1996@gmail.com if there are any questions.